manavjawrani/VESIT-ASSIGNMENTS-SEM-5/README.md

 Used the material posted by sir in google classroom and some external resources

-Things to ignore:

-Theory written in Adv.
-Devops

 NOTE - Assignments would be updated prior to due date probably two days before